you have Guest user access (not logged in)

 Finally I drilled fixing holes in the fixed parts and in the cavitation plate, gave the whole thing a coat of anti-foul and bolted it on.

 The first test found the engine pulling to starboard, so I used a large adjustable spanner to apply a small set to starboard at the lower end of each vane.
-It doesn’t need much – it is barely perceptible if you look very hard, but it has the desired effect and now steers exactly neutral.
+It doesnt need much it is barely perceptible if you look very hard, but it has the desired effect and now steers exactly neutral.

-The advantage is two-fold. a) it does reduce the amount of wandering about and makes the boat more stable in yaw, and b) course corrections are more predictable and require less steering input.
+the boat more stable in yaw, and b) course corrections are more predictable

-(Many thanks to Andy for his kind permssion to include his © photos and text on this site)
+thanks to Andy for his kind permssion to include his © photos and